Almost Universally Optimal Distributed Laplacian Solvers via Low-Congestion Shortcuts: Introduction

 \section{Introduction}

-The Laplacian paradigm has emerged as one of the cornerstones of modern algorithmic graph theory, integrating techniques from combinatorial optimization with powerful machinery from numerical linear algebra.
-Originally pioneered by Spielman and Teng \cite{DBLP:journals/siammax/SpielmanT14}, who established the first nearly-linear time solvers for a (linear) Laplacian system on some underlying graph, there has been a considerable amount of interest in providing simpler and more efficient solvers in recent years \cite{DBLP:journals/siamcomp/KoutisMP14,DBLP:conf/stoc/KelnerOSZ13,DBLP:conf/focs/KyngS16}.
-Indeed, this framework has led to some state of the art algorithms for a wide range of fundamental graph-theoretic problems; e.g., see \cite{DBLP:conf/focs/Madry16,DBLP:conf/soda/CohenMSV17,DBLP:conf/focs/BrandLNPSS0W20,DBLP:conf/soda/KelnerLOS14,DBLP:conf/soda/Peng16,DBLP:conf/focs/AxiotisMV20}, and references therein.
-In the distributed context, a major breakthrough was recently made by Forster, Goranci, Liu, Peng, Sun, and Ye \cite{DBLP:journals/corr/abs-2012-15675}, developing a distributed algorithm which solves a Laplacian system on an $n$-node graph within $O(n^{o(1)} (\sqrt{n} + D) \log(1/\epsilon))$ rounds of the standard $\congest$ model, where $D$ represents the hop-diameter of the underlying network and $\epsilon > 0$ the error of the solver.
-This complexity nearly matches the lower bound of $\Omega(\sqrt{n} + D)$ rounds, established via a reduction from the $s-t$ connectivity problem \cite{10.1145/1993636.1993686}.
+The \emph{Laplacian paradigm} has emerged as one of the cornerstones of modern algorithmic graph theory.
+Integrating techniques from combinatorial optimization with powerful machinery from numerical linear algebra, it was originally pioneered in \cite{DBLP:journals/siammax/SpielmanT14} who established the first nearly-linear time solvers for a (linear) Laplacian system.
+Thereafter, there has been a considerable amount of interest in providing simpler and more efficient solvers~\cite{DBLP:journals/siamcomp/KoutisMP14,DBLP:conf/stoc/KelnerOSZ13,DBLP:conf/focs/KyngS16}.
+Indeed, this framework has led to some state of the art algorithms for a wide range of fundamental graph-theoretic problems; e.g., see \cite{Axiotis21:Faster,DBLP:conf/focs/Madry16,DBLP:conf/soda/CohenMSV17,DBLP:conf/focs/BrandLNPSS0W20,DBLP:conf/soda/KelnerLOS14,DBLP:conf/soda/Peng16,DBLP:conf/focs/AxiotisMV20}, and references therein.
+In the distributed setting, a major breakthrough was very recently made in \cite{DBLP:journals/corr/abs-2012-15675}.
+In particular, the authors developed a distributed algorithm that solves any Laplacian system on an $n$-node graph after $n^{o(1)} (\sqrt{n} + D) \log(1/\eps)$ rounds of the standard $\congest$ model, where $D$ represents the hop-diameter of the underlying network and $\eps > 0$ is the error of the solver.
+Moreover, they showed that their algorithm is \emph{existentially optimal}, up to the $n^{o(1)}$ factor, establishing a lower bound of $\widetilde{\Omega}(\sqrt{n} + D)$ rounds via a reduction from the $s-t$ connectivity problem~\cite{10.1145/1993636.1993686}.